Cluce059/PasswordGenerator/README.md

 ## Website

 ## Contribution
-Made with ❤️ by Caroline Luce!
+Edited with ❤️ by Caroline Luce, base code provided by  Xander Rapstine!